 Session Replay and the DOM

-You can’t talk about session replay without talking about the DOM, or Document Object Model, which is how users experience and interact with the web.
+You can’t talk about session replay without talking about the DOM, or Document Object Model, which is how users experience a product and interact with the web.

 Replay captures everything that occurs in the DOM.
 We'll avoid going into a detailed explanation of the DOM, but having a working analogy of what it is will help you understand how session replay works.